-Meanwhile, Walter steadfastly remains in the background, quietly holding Millie's coat and her comfortable walking shoes, waiting for the crowd to disperse.
+Meanwhile, Walter steadfastly remains in the background, quietly holding Millie’s coat and her comfortable walking shoes.
+He patiently waits for the crowd to disperse.
 For the past year, he has walked her home every night after her show.

 If she thought about it long enough, (which she hasn’t ) Millie would know that Walter is the man for her.
 Can’t you see it in his lovestruck eyes?
 He is such a kind and thoughtful young man, how can she not fall for him?